svirgilgood/shulgi/README.md

 I used the [official Google tutorial][chrometut] to make a simple chrome extension.
 Also, referencing this tutorial,[which promises to make an extension in 10 minutes][tenmin].
-But [this gist][clipboardgist] was invaluable for getting the Chrome to play nicely with the clipboard.
+But [this gist][clipboardgist] was invaluable for getting Chrome to play nicely with the clipboard.

 [GitZip]: https://github.com/e2dubba/shulgi/archive/master.zip "Github Zip file"
 [ShulgiW]: https://en.wikipedia.org/wiki/Shulgi "Shulgi Wikipedia"